 Instructions

-- Put in the tray the onions cut in four, the coarsely sliced tomatoes, the rest of the garlic cloves, half of the pepper, sliced, the sun-dried tomatoes and the bay leaves.
-Pour half a cup of beer (200 ml) and one cup of hot water in which I dissolved a tablespoon of beef stock.
+- Add to the tray the onions cut in four, the coarsely sliced tomatoes, the additional garlic cloves (unpeeled), the remaining half of the pepper, sliced, the sun-dried tomatoes, and the bay leaves.